willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 first technique is to replace the dot product with a *kernel*, a function with properties similar to that of the dot product.
-Use of a kernel as a replacement for the dot product can be thought of as a transformation of the instances into a new space in which a linear decision boundary in is learnt.
+Use of a kernel as a replacement for the dot product can be thought of as a transformation of the instances into a new space in which a linear decision boundary is learnt.
 A kernel is chosen such that it is likely that the data will be linearly separable in this new space.
 Alternatively, the other technique is to stack perceptrons so that the output of one is used as (one of) the input(s) to another, the network formed is called a